ggardiles/linux-speaker-driver/README.md

 *Status:* TERMINADO

-- [✓] Skeleton functions for file_operations: open, write and release
+- [x] Skeleton functions for file_operations: open, write and release
-- [✓] ON INIT: Automatic creation of /sys/class/speaker/intspkr and /dev/intspkr to access the driver
+- [x] ON INIT: Automatic creation of /sys/class/speaker/intspkr and /dev/intspkr to access the driver
-- [✓] ON EXIT: Remove user accesible files
+- [x] ON EXIT: Remove user accesible files

 ## Step 3